 The course is an introductory one, meaning no prior networking background is needed.
-The course will include some programming assignments (in Python) for which the material covered in Technische Informatik 1 (227-0013-00L) and Technische Informatik 2 (227-0014-00L) will be useful.
+The course will include some easy programming assignments in Python.

-The class will be graded 80% based on the final exam and 20% based on the practical assignments (see details).
+The class will be graded 70% based on the final exam and 30% based on continuous performance assessments.
+The continuous performance assessments will consist in two graded group projects.
+The first project counts for 20% and the second for 10% of the final grade.
+If a student does not do/submit a project, he/she will receive a grade of 1.0 for the corresponding project.
+Students repeating the course can decide at the beginning of the semester if they want to keep the previous grades of their continuous performance assessments (more details).
 The final exam is a written open book exam.
 You will not be tested on material we didn't cover during the lesson.
 All written material (books, notes, lab exercises etc.) is allowed; all electronic devices are prohibited, except for (non-connected) calculators.
 The exam will be in English.

 Each project will be available online and will be introduced in class along with instructions on the report and on the specific grading scheme.

-You should submit your work on an assignment (by email, according to the assignment instructions) before its due time.
+You should submit your work on an assignment (via your GitLab repository, according to the assignment instructions) before its due time.
 All assignments are due by 11:59pm on their selected days.
 If you submit your work late, we will give you credit for it according to this scale:

-Important If you don't have a laptop, please the professor at the beginning of the course.
+Important If you don't have a laptop, please us at the beginning of the course.